greeliuyanguo/AndroidBluetooth/README.md

 # AndroidBluetooth
 You can see the code for details,there is no instruments.
-This is [Test_77] branch
-This is merge other branch
-This is merge other branch
-This is merge other branch
 This is [Test_66] branch.
 This is merged branch.
 This is merged branch.